cnath12/VoiceAgent/README.md

 1. Go to GitHub
 2. Create new private repository named `voice-healthcare-agent`
-3. Add collaborators:
+3. Add collaborators as needed
-   - jeffery300
-   - connor@assorthealth.com
-   - cole@assorthealth.com
-   - jciminelli@assorthealth.com

 #### 3. Push to GitHub